Quakertown Christian School -

 According to Herr, the high school is now entirely cyber-based.
 “We run a cyber-based curriculum in grades 9 through 12,” he stated.
 The program has been so successful that the school is working to incorporate cyber-based curriculum throughout the school.
 “Since I started at the school four years ago, one of the driving forces to upgrade our network has been to build an infrastructure that could support a school-wide cyber curriculum.”
 When the school had some money left over from a VoIP system deployment, it reallocated the funds for a wireless upgrade.

-“The Neutron Series solution has allowed me as an IT director to have a single point of control, a single point of monitoring.”
+“The EnSky Series solution has allowed me as an IT director to have a single point of control, a single point of monitoring.”

 Director of Information Technology, Quakertown Christian School

-The Solution: EnGenius Neutron Series Distributed Network Management Solution
+The Solution: EnGenius EnSky Series Distributed Network Management Solution

 “Being a small private school, we have to watch every penny we spend,” Herr said.
 “We looked at a variety of solutions and manufacturers.
 We had a limited amount of money, and I was looking for a solution that would get me the most out of the few dollars that we had.
 EnGenius seemed to offer the best performance-to-cost ratio.”